omerbensaadon/docs-csb-aws/README.md

 ### Releasing a New Minor Version

-Because **master** is the latest and greatest documentation, the process would be to cut a **x.x-live** branch for the version that **master** was targeting during that time.
+Because **main** is the latest and greatest documentation, the process would be to cut a **x.x-live** branch for the version that **main** was targeting during that time.
 A corresponding section in **config.yml** in the [docs-book-pcfservices][docs-book-pcfservices] repository would also need to be made.

-After this point, **master** will then be the target for the next version of the Cloud Service Broker for AWS product.
+After this point, **main** will then be the target for the next version of the Cloud Service Broker for AWS product.

 ## Style Guide